The FED Cuts Rates!! How does that affect you?

 The last time the Fed cut rates was in 2008.
 You remember that year right?
 The year of the Great Recession.
 So, what is the Fed saying when they cut rates?
 They are saying the economy is slowing and they are taking action to try to avoid a recession.
 And this is the point you really need to get out of the Fed Funds Rate.

-If the Fed is saying the economy is weakening that means investors will be pulling money out of the stock market and putting it into the Bond Market were it will be safer.
-This shift to invest in bonds will drive interest rates lower for things like your mortgage, car, and credit card.
+If the Fed is saying the economy is weakening that means investors will be pulling money out of the stock market and putting it into the Bond Market where it will be safer.
+This shift to investing in bonds will drive interest rates lower for things like your mortgage, car, and credit card.

 So What do you do now?